Siddartha-Kodaboina/flat-mate/README.md

 ### The Problem

 International students and others in shared housing often face challenges when roommates move out:
 - Uncertainty about continuing leases
 - Limited reach when searching for new roommates
 - Disorganized communication across multiple platforms
 - Lack of detailed information about available housing

 ### Solution

 Flatmate.pro offers a robust platform that simplifies finding and communicating with potential roommates.
 Our dedicated platform expands your reach, streamlines communications, and provides detailed listings, transforming the experience of securing shared housing.

-flatmate.pro addresses these issues by providing:

-- A dedicated platform for listing and finding shared housing
-- Wide reach to potential roommates
-- Streamlined in-app communication
-- Detailed listings with comprehensive information

 ## Features